Mia Hamm: Club career

-Retirement

-On May 14, 2004, Hamm announced her retirement, effective after the 2004 Athens Olympics.
-Following the 2004 Olympics, Hamm and her teammates played in a 10-game farewell tour in the United States.
-The final match of the tour against Mexico at the Home Depot Center in Carson, California, on December 8, 2004, marked the final international match for Hamm, Julie Foudy, and Joy Fawcett.
-The U.S. defeated Mexico 5–0 and Hamm assisted on two of the goals.

-Hamm retired at age 32 with a record 158 international goals.
-She and teammates Foudy and Fawcett were honored with a pre-game ceremony where they were presented with framed jerseys and roses in front of 15,549 fans at Home Depot Center in Carson, California.
-During the 5–0 win against Mexico, Hamm provided the assist on the first two goals.
-Following her retirement, Hamm's #9 jersey was inherited by midfielder Heather O'Reilly.

 International career

-Women's national team, 1987–2004
+1987–2004: Women's national team

-Hamm made her debut for the United States women's national soccer team in 1987 at the age of 15 — just two years after the team played its first international match.
-She was the youngest person ever to play for the team.
-She scored her first goal during her 17th appearance.
+Hamm made her debut for the United States women's national soccer team at the age of 15 at the 1987 U.S. Olympic Festival.
+(Note: Attributed to multiple references:) She did not score a goal during her first year, and scored her first goal during her 17th appearance.
 She competed in four FIFA Women's World Cup tournaments: the inaugural 1991 in China, 1995 in Sweden, 1999 and 2003 in the United States.
 She led the team at three Olympic Games, including: 1996 in Atlanta (the first time women's soccer was played), 2000 in Sydney, and 2004 in Athens.
 In total, she played 42 matches and scored 14 goals in international tournaments.

-Hamm held the record for most international goals scored—by a woman or man—until 2013 and remains in third place as of 2017.
+As of March 2026, Hamm ranks third on the list of most international goals scored, by players of any gender.
 She ranks third in the history of the U.S. national team for international caps (276) and first for career assists (144).

 1991 FIFA Women's World Cup

-"Take your victories, whatever they may be, cherish them, use them, but don't settle for them.
-There are always new, grander challenges to confront, and a true winner will embrace each one."